If you're looking for ways to get your everyday banking sorted, you've come to the right place. Here are some ideas to help you save time and money.

 ** Registration required.
 Eligibility criteria, terms and conditions apply.

-A copy of our Reserve Bank Disclosure Statement is available on this website or on request from any ANZ branch, free of charge.
+A copy of the Bank's General Disclosure Statement under the Reserve Bank of New Zealand Act 1989 is available on this website or on request from any ANZ branch, free of charge.
 This material is for information purposes only.
 Its content is intended to be of a general nature, does not take into account your financial situation or goals, and is not a personalised financial adviser service under the Financial Advisers Act 2008.
 It is recommended you seek advice from a financial adviser which takes into account your individual circumstances before you acquire a financial product.
 If you wish to consult one of ANZ's financial advisers, please contact us on 0800 269 296.

 You need Adobe Reader to view PDF files.
 You can download Adobe Reader free of charge.